Big Fish Design Ltd Modern Slavery Statement

 This statement is made in accordance with Section 54 of the Modern Slavery Act 2015 and sets out the steps we take to identify, address and prevent modern slavery and human trafficking in our business and supply chain.

-No incidents of modern slavery or human trafficking were reported within our business or supply chain during the previous financial year, ending September 30th 2020, nor in the first six months of the current financial year (to end of March 2021).
+No incidents of modern slavery or human trafficking were reported within our business or supply chain during the previous financial year, nor in the first six months of the current financial year.

 Structure of our organisation.